jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 In the `{ x: aa, y: bb }` line, the `x` and `y` represent the object properties.
 In the `{ x: AA, y: BB }` line, the `x` and the `y` *also* represent the object properties.

-Recall earlier I asserted that `{ x, .. }` was leaving off the `x: ` part?
+Recall how earlier I asserted that `{ x, .. }` was leaving off the `x: ` part?
 In those two lines, if you erase the `x: ` and `y: ` parts in that snippet, you're left only with `aa`, `bb`, `AA`, and `BB`, which in effect are assignments from `aa` to `AA` and from `bb` to `BB`.
 That's actually what we've accomplished with the snippet.

 So, that symmetry may help to explain why the syntactic pattern was intentionally flipped for this ES6 feature.

-**Note:** I would have preferred the syntax to be `{ AA: x , BB: y }` for the destructuring assignment, since that would have preserved consistency of the more familiar `target: source` pattern for both usages.
+**Note:** I would have preferred the syntax to be `{ AA: x , BB: y }` for the destructuring assignment, as that would have preserved consistency of the more familiar `target: source` pattern for both usages.
 Alas, I'm having to train my brain for the inversion, as some readers may also have to do.

 ### Not Just Declarations

-So far, we've used destructuring assignment with `var` declarations -- of course, they could also use `let` and `const` -- but destructuring is a general assignment operation, not just a declaration.
+So far, we've used destructuring assignment with `var` declarations (of course, they could also use `let` and `const`), but destructuring is a general assignment operation, not just a declaration.

 Consider: